skatejs/skatejs/README.md

 });
 ```

-In Skate, however, if your `prototype` doesn't inherit from the base `HTMLElement`, Skate will automatically do this for you so you don't have to worry about it.
+In Skate, however, if your `prototype` doesn't inherit from the base `HTMLElement`, Skate will automatically do this for you, so you don't have to worry about it.